-Manheim Township looks to finish cinderella district run
+Manheim Township looks to finish Cinderella district run

 “Especially with pitching and pitch calling, I feel like we’re definitely getting in their heads,” says catcher Delaney Smith.

-The real estate they have taken over in opponent’s heads is evident, but still unfinished.
+The real estate they have taken over in the opponent’s heads is evident but still unfinished.

-The Blue Streaks take on second-seeded Penn Manor in the district title, who have only given up one run in their two tournament games.
+The Blue Streaks take on second-seeded Penn Manor in the district title, who has only given up one run in their two tournament games.

 The girls know it will be all hands on deck to finish off this run that few saw coming.